fbpx

 • In-depth post-treatment handout will be given the day of procedure

-Fillers are not recommended if you are pregnant or breastfeeding.
-You should not add filler if you are on current antibiotic use have recent or upcoming dental procedures, or recent or upcoming vaccinations.
+Most people are great candidates for dermal fillers.
+However, they are not recommended if you are pregnant or breastfeeding.
+You should also not receive filler if you are sick, currently on antibiotics, or have had any recent or upcoming dental procedures or vaccinations.

 MENU